john-sanchez/flight-tracker/README.md

   travel window.
 - `--amadeus-env test` to explicitly hit the sandbox regardless of `.env`.
 - `--currency PHP` to request results priced in another currency.
+- `--debug` to print the resolved config plus all Amadeus request parameters and response counts (useful when diagnosing 401s or other API errors).

 Each offer is rendered as a block with the first flight number/aircraft on the summary line and, when connections exist, indented layover details showing the